 The Municipal Property Assessment Corporation (MPAC) establishes property assessments for all properties in Ontario.
 MPAC establishes the property classes and assessment annually based on the market value at a set date.
 These assessments are typically set on a four year cycle with 2020 representing the fourth year of the cycle based on a valuation date of January 1, 2016.
-As outlined in report FIN-02-2023 Analysis of Assessment Update, the reassessment was delayed by the Province due to the COVID-19 pandemic.
-As a result, 2023 assessment values remain at the 2020 valuation.
-This delay has resulted in no shifts between property tax classes as a result of reassessment, as is typically seen (for example, significant increases to farm assessed values).
+As outlined in report FIN-03-2025 Analysis of Assessment Update, the reassessment was originally delayed by the Province due to the COVID-19 pandemic.
+At this time, no decision on the timing of a new re-assessment has been made and as a result, 2025 assessment values remain at the 2020 valuation.
+This delay has resulted in no shifts between property tax classes as a result of reassessment, as is typically seen (for example, annual shifts to the residential tax class).

 The Province establishes the annual education tax rates that are typically aligned with the reassessment impacts.
 As a result of the delayed reassessment, the education tax rates have remained at 2020 rates, except for business education tax rates.
 In response to the pandemic, the province has reduced business education tax rates, which will result in an overall decrease in education taxes raised on behalf of the relative School Board by Haldimand County.
-However, as assessment values have increased, this has resulted in an approximate increase of \$200,000 for 2023.

-At the beginning of March, Council reviewed and approved the 2023 Tax Supported Operating Budget which established the annual property tax levy requirement.
-During this review, the overall municipal tax levy was established at \$80,305,850 representing an increase of \$4,084,750 or 5.36%.
-The impacts on the average assessed property in each tax class was estimated to be 3.28%, at that time, subject to the approval of the annual setting of tax policies.
+At the end of February, Council reviewed and approved the 2025 Tax-Supported Operating Budget which established the annual property tax levy requirement.
+During this review, the overall municipal tax levy was established at \$92,200,590 representing an increase of \$6,102,950 or 7.09%.
+The impacts on the average assessed property in each tax class was estimated to be 4.46%, at that time, subject to the approval of the annual setting of tax policies.

-The final step is to establish the County's 2023 Tax Policy which will be reflected in the Tax Levying By-law.
-The Municipal Act includes a number of Tax Policy tools available to Council.
+The final step is to establish Haldimand County's 2025 Tax Policy which will be reflected in the Tax Levying By-law.
+Although the Municipal Act legislatively governs Tax Policy in Ontario, the legislation and associated regulations include a number of Tax Policy tools/options available to Council.
 Tax policy decisions will impact the tax classes differently, with a favourable impact on one tax class typically having a corresponding negative impact on other tax classes.
 The Province also concluded a comprehensive Municipal Act review in early 2017 that resulted in several new tax policy tools; many effective in 2017 and some in 2018.
 These tools provide municipalities with some flexibility in establishing tax policies, within the eligible provisions, to meet their own local circumstances.

-The major tools and policy decisions to be considered by Council for 2023 are as follows:
+The major tools and policy decisions to be considered by Council for 2025 are as follows: